canidlogic/skald/README.md

 A __gap segment__ is a sequence of one or more blank lines.
 A __blank line__ is a line that is empty or that contains nothing other than tabs and spaces.

-A __control segment__ is a line that begins with `@` or `#` or `^` or `?` that is _not_ followed by another instance of the same symbol.
+A __control segment__ is a line that begins with a `@` or `#` or `^` or `>` symbol.
 A control segment that begins with `@` marks the beginning of a chapter.
 This is followed by optional whitespace and then the chapter title.
 There is no automatic numbering, so if chapters should be numbered, the chapter number should be included in the chapter title somewhere.
 For example:

     @ Chapter I: A dark and stormy night